 The Company's ability to conduct its business, including its advertising business, used car trading business and its financing services to used car dealerships, may be negatively affected if the PRC government were to carry out any of the aforementioned actions.
-As a result, the Company may not be able to consolidate the VIEs and the VIEs' subsidiaries in its consolidated financial statements as it may lose the ability to exert effective control over the VIEs and the VIEs' subsidiaries and shareholders, and it may lose the ability to receive economic benefits from the VIEs and the VIEs' subsidiaries.
+As a result, the Company may not be able to consolidate the VIEs and the VIEs' subsidiaries in its consolidated financial statements as it may not be the primary beneficiary of the VIEs or lose the ability to receive economic benefits from the VIEs and the VIEs' subsidiaries at all.

 In addition, if Zhejiang Kaixin, Shanghai Auto, Zhejiang Taohaoche, VIEs and their subsidiaries or their shareholders fail to perform their obligations under the contractual arrangements, the Company may have to incur substantial costs and expend resources to enforce the Company's rights under the contracts.
 The Company may have to rely on legal remedies under PRC law, including seeking specific performance or injunctive relief and claiming damages, which may not be effective.
-All of these contractual agreements are governed by PRC law and provide for the resolution of disputes through arbitration in the PRC.
+All of these agreements are governed by PRC law and provide for the resolution of disputes through arbitration in the PRC.
 Accordingly, these contracts would be interpreted in accordance with PRC law and any disputes would be resolved in accordance with the PRC legal procedures.
-The legal system could limit the Company's ability to enforce these contractual agreements.
+The legal system in the PRC is not as developed as in other jurisdictions, such as the United States.
+As a result, uncertainties in the PRC legal system could limit the Company's ability to enforce these agreements.
 Under PRC law, rulings by arbitrators are final, parties cannot appeal the arbitration results in courts, and prevailing parties may only enforce the arbitration awards in PRC courts through arbitration award recognition proceedings, which would incur additional expenses and delay.
-In the event the Company is unable to enforce these contractual agreements, the Company may not be able to exert effective control over its VIEs, and the Company's ability to conduct its business may be negatively affected.
+In the event the Company is unable to enforce these agreements, the Company may not be the primary beneficiary of the VIEs or may not receive economic benefits from the VIEs and the VIEs' subsidiaries at all, and the Company's ability to conduct its business may be negatively affected.